The COVID- 19 restrictions are affecting all Americans. Here are my medical and personal opinions amid COVID-19.

 My Experience Confirms My Worldview

-My experience in medicine cannot lead me to that conclusion, independent of my personal worldviews.
+From my years of experience cannot lead me to that conclusion, independent of my personal worldview.

-My experience in the medicine and knowledge of science and biology dictates my belief that life in the womb is, in fact, life!
-Wonderful, miraculous life with endless potential.
+My experience in medicine and knowledge of science/biology inform my belief that life in the womb is, indeed, life.
+It is a wonderful and miraculous form of life with endless potential.

-My personal worldview regarding the value of life dictates that we should be dedicated to protecting all life, especially those who cannot protect themselves.
+My personal worldview centers around the value of life.
+It dictates our dedication to protecting all life, especially those who cannot defend themselves.